LukeSmithxyz/LARBS/README.md

 ## Version

 We're basically on Version 2.0 now, which is still pretty primitive.
 I'm adding some error handling, if the script fails, check the contents of LARBS.log in whatever directory you've run the script.
 Still, this script is still in the Wild West, so I recommend only running it on fresh installs.

+## Why I made this

+When you've installed Arch Linux 6 gorrillian times like me, you get pretty sick of having to reproduce your favorite configuration on fresh installs over and over.
+When you're a C-list YouTube celebrity, it gets even more difficult when literally thousands of people ask you how to do X or get Y.

+The LARBS are a final solution to all of that.
+These scripts are to be run on a fresh install of Arch Linux, and they create a user, install all required programs and set up dotfiles directly from Github to give normal people a fairly sleek Linux configuration without hundreds of autsitic hours.
+I did the work, so why should you?

+I've also documented the configuration fairly well, check out the documentation on my **voidrice** repository for that.

 ## Bugs?